 GUAYAQUIL If Cuenca and Quito are colonial storybook cities then Guayaquil is the ugly industrial step-sister.
 It's also the largest city in the country and a major port.
 But it did have some interesting little districts.
 And iguanas.
 So many iguanas.

 OTAVALO Otavalo is a highland city near the Colombian border and home to the Otavalo people, an indigenous group renowned for their craft making, markets, and distinctive dress.
 I stayed with a local family in a farm house in a small village nearby.
-You can see the village church, the farm house, and some potatoes and quinoa crops from the farm in the middle photos below (you can also see a stencil of a traditional Otavalo woman that my friend made for the farm house).
+You can see the village church, the farm house, and some potatoes and quinoa crops from the farm below.
 Below the farm house you can see the market.
 The Otavalo people have a lot of traditions and a traditional religion, which my host family told me was under threat from Christian missionaries.
-Conversion was causing great rifts among families and peer pressure at schools was causing children to feel embarrassed wearing their traditional dress (one should read 'Things Fall Apart' by Chinua Achebe for a portrayal of just how insidious and narcissistic mission work really is).
+Conversion was causing great rifts among families and peer pressure at schools was causing children to feel embarrassed wearing their traditional clothes (one should read 'Things Fall Apart' by Chinua Achebe for a portrayal of just how insidious and narcissistic mission work really is).

 BANOS Banos is a nature lovers dream town.
 I took quite a few photos here which were all sadly lost.
 A short trek in any direction offers river rafting, bungie jumping, jungle touring, mountain zip-lining, and so much more.